 We work with CONABIO to develop methods for assessing and improving the impacts of small business initiatives within local and indigenous communities.

 We joined forces with the Global Nature Fund to increase private sector action on biodiversity.
-One example includes a business manual we developed to enhance the biodiversity benefits of farming.
+One example includes a biodiversity action plans manual we developed to enhance the biodiversity benefits of farming.

 We partner with the Swiss development corporation agency on projects to promote ethical BioTrade as a source of sustainability and livelihood development.
 E.g. Regional Southeast Asia BioTrade project.